fake-useragent/fake-useragent/README.md

 ---

-For backwards compability, a minimum usage percentage can still be specified with the `min_percentage` argument.
-However, the current list of useragents does not contain this statistic.
-Therefore all of the useragents will match.
+For backwards compatibility, a minimum usage percentage can still be specified with the `min_percentage` argument.
+However, the current list of user agents does not contain this statistic.
+Therefore all of the user-agents will match.

 ---